Let’s look at some different ways of having sex. You should combine this info with the safer sex strategies in Making Sex Safer.

 - if you’re using an external erectile device, you can place the barrier over the device.

-- if your urethra has been lengthened you might have a higher risk of getting UTIs, particularly soon after surgery.
+- if your urethra has been lengthened you might have a higher chance of getting UTIs, particularly soon after surgery.
 Wearing a barrier might prevent you getting a UTI.

 Give yourself time to see what works.
 Post-surgery, what might you need or want to do differently?
 Perhaps there’s a stroking device you want to try.
 If you’re post-phallo and finding it difficult to get erect, maybe you’d prefer to receive oral sex.
 And remember: having a penis doesn’t necessarily mean you should be the insertive partner during sex.